ExgnoRepos/2413-RxJS-Lab/README.md

 This is the node project to run your course labs and other code in

-If you are using the provided VMs, then this is aready installed.
+If you are using the provided VMs, then this is already installed.

 If you want to install this on your local machine, the following needs to be done.

 ### Installing the programs

-This was built and tested with the LTS version of node v20.12 Typescript, the TS compiler and ts-node were installed globally but you can add install those locally in your project as well.
+This was built and tested with the LTS version of node v20.12 Typescript, the TS compiler and ts-node were installed globally, but you can add install those locally in your project as well.

 ```console
 npm install -g typescript